protop-io/protop/README.md

 # protop

-protop is an open source protocol buffer package manager inspired by--and heavily modeled after--NPM.
-It is mainly motivated by the total lack of consistency in how protobufs are currently shared.
+protop is an open source protocol buffer package manager.
+It is mainly motivated by the lack of consistency in how protobufs are currently shared.
 For public APIs to embrace gRPC, or for an organization to develop with protobufs without a complex monorepo solution, a simple package manager is the obvious solution.

 This tool works well for local projects as well as projects with external dependencies.
 For distributing projects, there is an implementation of a Nexus repository plugin being developed [here](https://github.com/protop-io/nexus-repository-protop), currently in a functional beta state as well.

 Protop is welcome to contributions; if you are interested in the technology, please reach out here are to the maintainer at jeffery@protop.io.

-_WARNING: This project is super fresh and relatively untested in the wild.
-If you have any thoughts about improvements or issues, please report them / let's chat!_
+If you have any thoughts about improvements/features or issues, let's chat!

 ## Install